 Skip to contents

 This vignette shows how to calculate adjusted predictions for mixed models.
 However, for mixed models, since random effects are involved, we can calculate conditional predictions and marginal predictions.
 We also have to distinguish between population-level and unit-level predictions.
-Additionally, random effects uncertainty can be taken into account, which would lead to prediction intervals instead of confidence intervals.

 But one thing at a time…